snowkit/snow/snow/md/guide/native-layer.md

 On native platforms, snow is built using c++ code and is bound via the haxe api.
 You can read the [structure guide]({{{rel_path}}}guide/structure.html) for more insight here.

+##Note
-**Note** that you do not need to recompile snow to use it!
+you **do not** need to recompile snow to use it!
 There are prebuilt versions bundled for each platform alongside the code.

+### Auto fetch dependencies

+snow uses git submodules to hold dependency libs. **These are required to build snow.**

+To fetch them, simply run `git submodule update --init` from **within the snow folder**

+This will ensure all build dependencies are fetched.

 ### Recompile snow native code